Sign up today and activate a

 by Brooke Bartlett

 In years past, if you wanted to give a framed photo as a gift, you had to select the best few pictures that fit the frame you chose.
-Technology now offers a way to give a person all of your favorite pictures using only the space of a single frame.
-Digital picture frames allow a recipient to enjoy those pictures in a revolving slideshow of family and travel memories.
-A digital picture frame makes a great gift for any occasion and is especially ideal for relatives, college students away from home for the first time or employees with limited office space.
+Technology now offers a way to give someone all of your favorite pictures using only a single frame.
+Digital picture frames allow a recipient to enjoy those pictures in a continuous slide show.
+Here are the best ways to shop for and give them.

 Consider style: If Grandma loves patchwork quilts and country-style elements, avoid buying a sleek, chrome picture frame for her.
 Choose a digital frame that coordinates with the decor style and personality of the person who is receiving it.
 If you are not sure about your recipient's style, select a model that comes with interchangeable face plates to match any room.